5 Teaching Strategies to Engage Students Effectively

 Questions & Answers

-What are the characteristics of a very good English teacher?
+What are the characteristics of an excellent English teacher?

 English learning success can also depend on how well a teacher sets up and maintains the classroom learning environment.
 The subsequent student behavior, and the attitudes that are created, impacts how well they will learn.